stassev/Go-Board-Fellow/README.md

 ### **Start Browser**

-       chromium --allow-file-access-from-files index.html
+       chromium --allow-file-access-from-files --use-fake-ui-for-media-stream --test-type index.html

    Other browsers work as well but may not support speech recognition.
+Note that "use-fake-ui-for-media-stream" is used if you are planning on using your phone as a camera.

+### **Using Android phone as webcam (optional)**

+1. Connect phone with usb cable to computer.
+2. Execute (change parameters as needed):

+       sudo modprobe -r v4l2loopback
+       sudo modprobe v4l2loopback devices=1 video_nr=2 card_label="Virtual_Webcam" exclusive_caps=1
+       scrcpy --v4l2-sink=/dev/video2 --capture-orientation=0

+3. Start phone camera.
+4. Start Chrome/Chromium with:

+       chromium --allow-file-access-from-files --use-fake-ui-for-media-stream --test-type index.html

+5. Select camera from browser from dropdown menu.

 ### **Calibration Steps**